4lPeReZ/Portfolio/README.md

 # My Portfolio

-This is my portfolio project, created with TSC + REACT + MATERIAL UI
+This is my portfolio project, created with JS + REACT + MATERIAL UI

 ## Table of Contents